schuchert/wikispaces/pages/JPA_Tutorial_1_Exercises.md

 * Describe what the @Id annotation means to a class.
 * Describe what the @GeneratedValue means to a class
 * Describe the difference between @Embeddable and @Embedded
-* In the previous section we mentioned using//** mappedBy**// to let the container know this was a bi-directional relationship instead of a unidirectional relationship.
+* In the previous section we mentioned using** mappedBy** to let the container know this was a bi-directional relationship instead of a unidirectional relationship.
 What does this even mean?
 Draw an instance diagram that would explain this difference.

 ## New Class
 Right now the relationship between Person and Company is direct.
 Let's make that a little less direct.
 The Person should now have a Job with a title, salary and employeeId.
 The company still has employees as before.
 This picture describes the before and after relationships.